God's Faithfulness to Northwestern A 10-year reflection from President Greg Christy

 - 2014 – Completely renovated the former Ramaker Library to serve as Northwestern’s student life center

-- 2015 – Opened the Juffer Athletic Fieldhouse for golf, baseball, softball and weight training for all athletes
+- 2015 – Opened the Juffer Athletic Fieldhouse for baseball, football, golf, soccer and softball, and weight training for all student-athletes

 - 2016 – Converted the former Korver Weight Room into the Paul Bartlett Wrestling Facility